-Nelson Rolihlahla Mandela birthday on 18 July is celebrated as Mandela Day in the world over.
+Nelson Rolihlahla Mandela birthday on 18 July is celebrated as Mandela Day.
 He is one of South Africa’s greatest heroes.
 Not only is he loved and adored by South Africans, he is also revered internationally.

 On this day, South Africans people come together to celebrate the life of the first democratically elected president of South Africa, Nelson Mandela.

 Mandela gave 67 years of his life fighting for the rights of humanity.
 It seems only fitting that we give 67 minutes of our time on this day, whether it’s supporting a chosen charity or serving in the local community.

 Since his death in 2013, Mandela’s legacy has continued to inspire people to work for equality and social justice.
 We all should take a part and celebrate this day.

 Mandela Day was first observed on July 18, 2009, and was sponsored primarily by the Nelson Mandela Foundation.
 To celebrate and raise awareness about this day, make a poster or create a chalk mural on the sidewalk that includes portraits of Mandela.